 In compliance with the requirements of the General Banking Act relative to the Bank's trust functions, certain percentage of the trust income is transferred to surplus reserve.
 This yearly transfer is required until the surplus reserve for trust function is equivalent to 20% of the Bank's authorized capital stock.
-The Bank appropriated P48,845,546 and P82,873,818 in 2020 and 2019, respectively.
-As of December 31, 2020 and 2019, accumulated appropriated surplus related to the Bank's trust functions amounted to P500,000,000 and P451,154,454, respectively.
+The Bank appropriated P48,845,546 in 2020.
+No additional appropriation was made in 2021 since the Bank already reached the statutory limits and that the outstanding balance already covers the required amount for the current year.
+As of December 31, 2021 and 2020, accumulated appropriated surplus related to the Bank's trust functions amounted to P500,000,000.

-In addition, the Bank appropriated P3,349,710 for general loan loss provision representing the excess of the 1% required allowance of the BSP over the computed allowance for ECL on loans in 2019 (see Note 10).
-The Bank did not make additional appropriation in 2020 since they already reached the statutory limits and that the outstanding balance already covers the required amount for the current year.
-As of December 31, 2020 and 2019, accumulated appropriation for general loan loss provision amounted to P40,503,995.
+In addition, the Bank appropriated P485,300 for general loan loss provision representing the excess of the 1% required allowance of the BSP over the computed allowance for ECL on loans in 2021 (see Note 10).
+The Bank did not make additional appropriation in 2020 since they already reached the statutory limits and that the outstanding balance already covers the required amount for the year.
+As of December 31, 2021 and 2020, accumulated appropriation for general loan loss provision amounted to P40,989,295 and P40,503,995, respectively.